-A space suit is referred to as an Extravehicular Mobility Unit (EMU).
-Many different materials including Nylong tricot, Spandex, urethane-coated Nylon, Neoprene-coated Nylon, Dacron, Mylar, and Ortho-Fabric, which includes Kevlar, are used in the construction of an EMU.
-These layers combine to protect the astronaut from extreme temperatures and impacts from micrometeorites and space trash, like debris from launch vehicles, paint chips, and hardware.
-Space trash may travel as fast as 17,500 MPH, and micrometeorites can travel even faster!
-How long do you think you could survive in space without a space suit?
+A space suit is referred to as an Extravehicular Mobility Unity (EMU).
+Many different materials including Nylon tricot, Spandex, urethane-coated Nylon, Neoprene-coated Nylon, Dacron, Mylar, and Ortho-Fabric which includes Kevlar are used in the construction of an EMU.
+These layers combine to protect the astronaut from extreme temperatures and impacts from micrometeorites and space trash, debris from launch vehicles including paint chips and hardware.
+Space trash may travel as fast as 17,500 mph!
+Micrometeorites can travel even faster!
+How long do you think you would could survive in space without a space suit?
 Why would an astronaut need to be in space outside his or her spacecraft?
 Besides protection from speeding debris and the extreme temperatures of space, what other necessities can a space suit or EMU provide?
-Take this activity further: What would happen if the potato was only protected by one layer of material at a time?
+Take this activity further, what would happen if the potato was only protected by one layer of material at a time?